All Episodes

 So of course that happened.

-And, you know, the news media was just covering it from the ground, and God, it looked terrible.
+And, you know, the news media was just covering it from the ground.

-There was it was just you couldn't see.
+It was just, you couldn't see.

-And you point this stuff out to the Wacos today, and they just get livid because all these dire predictions never happen.
+And you point this stuff out to the WACOs today, and they just get livid because all these dire predictions never happen.

 They never do happen.

-Uh and again, it boils down to this whole thing of vanity.
+And again, it boils down to this whole thing of vanity.

 Well, we all buy it because everybody's oriented toward disaster.